-v.
-WCFM must conform to the following physical requirements: fiber length of approximately 10 millimeters, diameter approximately millimeter, pH range of 4.0 to 8.5, ash content of 1.6 percent maximum and water holding capacity of 90 percent minimum.
+The length of Approximately 10 millimeters. - v.
+WCFM must conform to the following physical requirements: fiber length of approximately 10 millimeters, diameter approximately 1 millimeter, pH range of 4.0 to 6.5, ash content of 1.6 percent maximum and water holding capacity of - à.

-a.
 Apply mulch to all seeded areas immediately after seeding. b.
-When straw mulch is used, spread it over all seeded areas at the rate of 2 tans per acre to a uniform loose depth of 1 to 2 inches Apply mulch to achieve a uniform distribution and depth so that the soil surface is not exposed.
-When using a mulch anchoring tool, c.
+When straw mulch is used, spread it over all seeded areas at the rate of 2 tons per acre to a uniform loose depth o - 1 to 2 inches.
+Apply mulch to achieve a uniform distribution and depth so that the soil surface is not exposed.
+When using a mulch anchoring tool, increase the application rate to 2.5 tons per acre. .
 Wood cellulose fiber used as mulch must be applied to a net dry weight of 1500 pounds per acre.
-Mix the wood cellulose fiber with water to attain a mixture with a maximum of 50 pounds of wood cellulose fiber per 100 gallons of water.
-Anchoring a.
+Mix the wood - a.
 Perform mulch anchoring immediately following application of mulch to minimize loss by wind or water.
-This may be done by one of the following methods (listed by preference), depending upon the size of the area and erosion hazard:
+This may be done by one of the following methods (listed by preference), depending upon the size of the area and erosion hazard: i.

-i.
 A mulch anchoring tool is a tractor drawn implement designed to punch and anchor mulch into the soil surface a minimum of 2 inches.

-This practice is most effective on large areas, but is limited to flotter slopes where equipment can operate safely.
-If used on sloping iii.
-Synthetic binders such as Acrylic DLR (Agro-Tack), DCA-70, Petroset, Terra Tax II, Terra Tack AR or other approved equal may be used.
+This practice is most effective on large areas, but is limited to flatter slopes where equipment - acre.
+Mix the wood cellulose fiber with water at a maximum of 50 pounds of wood cellulose fiber per 100 gallons of iii.
+Synthetic binders such as Acrylic DLR (Agro-Tack), DCA-70, Petroset, Terra Tax II, Terra ii.
+Wood cellulose fiber may be used for anchoring straw.
+Apply the fiber binder at a net dry weight of 750 pounds per

+Tack AR or other approved equal may be used.
 Follow application rates as specified by the manufacturer.
-Application of liquid binders needs to be heavier at the edges where wind catches mulch, such as in valleys and on crests of banks.
-Use of asphalt binders is strictly prohibited.
+Application of liquid binders needs to be neavier at the edges where wind catches mulch, such as in valleys and on crests of banks.
+Use of asphalt binders is iv.
+Lightweight plastic netting may be stapled over the mulch according to manufacturer recommendations.
+Netting is usually